jimingz9380/about-me/README.md

 Hello, my name is Jiming Zheng, and I go to High School of Telecommunication Arts and Technology.

 I was born in China, move to America to philladelphia.
 In 5th grade I move to New York with my mother.

+My favorites', I have many favorite such as music which is mostly rock, my favorite food is noodle and bread.
+I like to run for my hobbies.
 ## Contact
 you can contact me at Jimingz9380@hstat.org to know more about me if you wonder anything.